adamsilver/fdpb/07-a-filter-form.md

 The other reason to use AJAX is that materially dishonest interfaces (see above) seem to have shifted users' understanding of how checkboxes work.
 Some users have actually come to expect that clicking a checkbox, will immediately update the results.

 I interviewed David House, a former designer at Gumtree where filters are used extensively.
 As such, he and his team conducted many usability studies on their search results page.
+While they didn't want to break away from convention, they ended up having to.
 Here's what David had to say:

 > “On desktop, Gumtree users expected AJAX.
 Filters were selected but not submitted.
 They didn't realise they had to submit their choices.
 We got a lot of feedback saying “Your filters are broken.”
 We tried moving the apply button to the top (and the bottom) along with making it sticky; loads of things that didn't really make a difference.”